 However, Pokiniewski said he expected the Catholic Church to offer large settlements when it first faced similar accusations, but noted the church took several cases to trial.

 “You would have thought they would have been in the same position,” he said, referring to the church.
 “But look how little they’ve given and how they continue to fight these lawsuits.”

-If you have an injury or a loved one is injured or killed by another's actions in Pennsylvania feel free to contact a Pennsylvania injury lawyer at Schmidt Kramer Injury Lawyers, based in Central Pennsylvania with offices in Harrisburg and Camp Hill, who can answer any questions you may have about your rights.
+If you have an injury or a loved one is injured or killed by another’s actions in Pennsylvania feel free to contact a Pennsylvania injury lawyer at Schmidt Kramer Injury Lawyers, based in Central Pennsylvania with an office in Harrisburg, who can answer any questions you may have about your rights.